 - Buttermilk.
 The buttermilk in the batter helps keep this bread moist without becoming soggy, even with the fresh cherries.

-The final step is adding a powdered sugar glaze to the cooled loaf.
-In my opinion, a powdered sugar glaze is an essential topping just about any type of quick bread!
+- A simple glaze.
+The final step is to drizzle a powdered sugar glaze on top of the cooled loaf.
+In my opinion, a powdered sugar glaze is an essential topping for just about any type of quick bread!

 Don’t you agree that Cherry Chocolate Chunk Bread would make a beautiful addition to any brunch menu?